Freeing the innocent and preventing wrongful convictions worldwide

 Recent news articles and media mentions from around the Innocence Network

-Daniel G. Scheidell, 66, is serving 25 years in prison for the May 20, 1995, attack on a former co-worker.
-She identified him as her attacker, but Scheidell has maintained his innocence for two decades.
+Until late last month, Scheidell, 66, was serving a 25-year prison sentence for a May 20, 1995, attack on a former co-worker.
+She identified him as her attacker although the assailant was wearing a mask and never spoke, and a jury convicted him.
+But Scheidell has maintained his innocence for two decades.
 Read more.

 2015 Innocence Network Conference